hmrc/emcs-tfe-crdl-reference-data/README.md

 ### Sample Bruno Requests
 To test out APIs from this service using Bruno, open the [TFE-CRDL(LOCAL)](./bruno/TFE-CRDL(LOCAL)) collection on your bruno application, the file that can be found in the .bruno folder.

+Furthermore, the `Local` environment in bruno should be used, as it enables a pre-script in the [collection](./.bruno/TFE-CRDL(LOCAL)/collection.bru) to run which automatically requests a bearer token from AUTH_LOGIN_API and stores it in the `bearerToken` environment variable, which is used by each authenticated request, without the need to add the bearer token in manually.

 ## API endpoints

 <details>